Dornstetten: Geography

 Dornstetten is located in the northern Black Forest.
 The Glatt arises in the outlying village of Aach, at the confluence of the streams Ettenbach, Stockerbach, and Kübelbach.

 Constituent communities

-The current municipality of Dornstetten was created in 1975 as part of a major reorganization of communities in Baden-Württemberg.
+The municipality of Dornstetten was created in 1975 as part of a major reorganization of communities in Baden-Württemberg.
 It consists of the original town of Dornstetten (which included Dornstetten and the farmstead Lattenberg), the former municipality of Aach (included the village of Aach and the farmstead Benzinger Hof), and the former municipality of Hallwangen (simply the village of Hallwangen).

 The area around Dornstetten also included the former settlements of Brennenweiler, Bühlerhof, and Diffenthal or Niedertall, which no longer exist.